rglez/bitclust/doc/source/sections/usage.rst

 with a cutoff of 1A (``-cutoff`` 1) on the whole trajectory.

-Arguments ``-first``, ``-last`` and ``-stride`` can be used to select an interval (they default to 0, last and 1 respectively).
+Arguments ``-first``, ``-last`` and ``-stride`` can be used to select an interval (they default to 0, last frame and 1 respectively).

 Default atom selection corresponds to all atoms (``-sel`` all). **BitClust** will retrieve all clusters with at least 2 frames (``-size`` 2).